-Notice is hereby given that the South Ogden City Council will hold their regularly scheduled work session at 5 pm Tuesday, April 4, 2023.
+Notice is hereby given that the South Ogden City Council will hold their regularly scheduled work session at 5 pm Tuesday, April 18, 2023.
 The meeting will be located at City Hall, 3950 Adams Ave., South Ogden, Utah, 84403, in the EOC.
 The meeting is open to the public; anyone interested is welcome to attend.
-No action will be taken on any items discussed during the pre-council work session.
-Discussion of agenda items is for clarification only.
+No action will be taken on any items discussed during the work session.
 Some members of the council may be attending the meeting electronically.